unChaz/sci-fi-5e/srd/mechanics/backgrounds.md

 You’ve had a successful career in law enforcement.
 You’ve decided to go freelance since the private sector tends to pay better.

 Skill Proficiencies: Investigation.
-Choose 1 from [Insight, Perception, Knowledge] Tool Proficiencies: Choose 1 from [Disguise Kit, Tinker’s Tools, Medkit]
+Choose 1 from [Insight, Perception, History] Tool Proficiencies: Choose 1 from [Disguise Kit, Tinker’s Tools, Medkit]

 **Well Connected**.
 You still have contacts in CommSec, and your reputation usually helps you get out of tight spots.
 CommSec officers are more likely to share privileged information not available to most civilians.